 MBIE will be making all contract award notice data publicly available from 2020.
 This is part of New Zealand’s commitment as a signatory of the Open Government Partnership.

 The expected spend (Rule 48.2.f) under the contract could be the contract price, if this is fixed, or an estimate of the total value of the contract over its life.
 This information will not be required when publishing a contract award notice relating to the establishment of a panel of suppliers under Rule 57.

 Keeping suppliers informed

 It’s good practice to let participating suppliers know where they stand after evaluating the responses.
 You should tell suppliers when they have been unsuccessful.

 However, in some instances you may want to keep competitive tension between the top ranking suppliers.
-If there is more than one supplier who is capable of delivering the contract, an agency will usually negotiate with the top-ranked supplier and reserve its position with the second-ranked supplier.
-If the negotiations with the top-ranked supplier fall through, the agency may then offer to negotiate with the next-ranked supplier.
-In this case, an agency can tell other highly-ranked suppliers that it is negotiating with the preferred supplier and, should negotiations fail, they may still be considered for the contract opportunity.
+If there is more than one supplier who is capable of delivering the contract, you may want to negotiate with the top-ranked supplier and reserve your position with the second-ranked supplier.
+If the negotiations with the top-ranked supplier fall through, you may then offer to negotiate with the next-ranked supplier.
+In this case, an agency can tell other highly-ranked suppliers that you are negotiating with the preferred supplier and, should negotiations fail, they may still be considered for the contract opportunity.